 Are there any Medicare-covered oral treatments for Covid-19?

 Currently, Paxlovid is the frontrunner for becoming the first FDA-approved Covid-19 treatment.
-However, the FDA or nor Medicare has given approval for coverage at this time.
-It’s still considered experimental.
+However, the FDA nor Medicare has given approval at this time.
+It’s still an experimental treatment.

 Part D plans cover most commercial inoculations.
 Medicare Part D inoculations don’t include Covid-19, Flu, Pneumonia, Hepatitis A, and Hepatitis B.